Nataly Bovopoulos, CEO

 CertIVTAE (MRWED), BLiberalStud(Hons Psych) (Sydney), MIPH (Sydney), PhD Candidate (Melb)

 Nataly Bovopoulos is the CEO of MHFA Australia.
-She joined the MHFA Australia team in 2011, first as Program Manager, then from 2012 - 2016 as Deputy CEO and also served as the Company Secretary from 2011 to 2015.
+She joined the MHFA Australia team in 2011, first as Program Manager, then from 2012 - 2016 as Deputy CEO and also served as the Company Secretary from 2011 - 2015.
 Nataly brings almost 15 years experience working in the not-for-profit mental health sector.
 Nataly has previous experience in state-wide mental health promotion roles and coordinating research projects with young people and families experiencing anxiety and mood disorders.
 Nataly is passionate about innovation, technology and disseminating effective population based evidence-based strategies like Mental Health First Aid.
 She has a particular interest in the workplace and is completing a PhD on mental health first aid strategies in the workplace with Prof Tony Jorm, co-founder of the MHFA Program.
 She is an accredited Standard MHFA Instructor.

 Dr Claire Kelly, Youth Programs Manager